ottokokstein/ottokokstein.github.io/src/enderal-localization-en.md

 ## Download

-When the localization is finished, it will be available on Steam just as any other official localization.
-I will also post the files here on my website with a guide detailing the process of manually downloading them and implementing them into the game.
+As of 2025, the localization is complete.
+The only remaining step is for the SureAI developers to publish it on Steam as an official localization, which they have noted may take some time.
+With their approval, I have decided to release the files on Nexus Mods in the meantime.
+You can find them [here](https://www.nexusmods.com/enderal/mods/327), along with an installation guide.
+If you run into any issues, don't hesitate to [contact me](about-me.md).

 ## Showcase